 Second, based on agglomeration economies, edge cities play a complementary role in supporting polycentric development.
-Anas, Arnott and Small (1998: 1426) argue that the process of decentralisation in urban regions ‘has taken a more polycentric form, with a number of concentrated employment centres making their mark on both employment and population distributions.
-Most of these centres are subsidiary to an older central business district (CBD), hence are called “sub-centres”’.
-These newly spawned “sub-centres” at nodes of transportation networks, are often so far from the urban core as to earn the appellation ‘edge cities’ (Anas et al., 1998).
-Therefore, edge cities are one type of sub-centre contributing to a more polycentric urban structure and are interdependent from older CBDs or the core cities.
-Furthermore, Bogart (1998) explains how the development of edge cities (or employment centres) as a complementary to industrial era city centres, can be thought of as a consequence of decreasing transportation costs resulting in decentralisation of services.
-In Western Europe, Bontje and Burdack (2005: 328) argued that ‘the European suburban economic poles are not meant to be alternatives to the traditional town centres but rather should thought of as complementary structures to support polycentric development’.
+Anas, Arnott and Small (1998: 1426) argue that the process of decentralization in urban regions ‘has taken a more polycentric form, with a number of concentrated employment centres making their mark on both employment and population distributions.
+Most of these centres are subsidiary to an older central business district (CBD), hence are called “subcentres”’.
+These newly spawned ‘subcentres’ at nodes of transportation networks, are often so far from the urban core as to earn the appellation ‘edge cities’ (Anas et al., 1998).
+Therefore, edge cities are one type of subcentre contributing to a more polycentric urban structure and are interdependent from {‘interdependent with’ or ‘independent from’?} older CBDs or the core cities.
+Furthermore, Bogart (1998) explains how the development of edge cities (or employment centres) as complementary to industrial-era city centres, can be thought of as a consequence of decreasing transportation costs resulting in decentralization of services.
+In Western Europe, Bontje and Burdack (2005: 328) argued, ‘the European suburban economic poles are not meant to be alternatives to the traditional town centres but rather should thought of as complementary structures to support polycentric development’.

-Third, edge cities have become a promoter of polycentric city region with more balanced development.
-This transition in metropolitan structure from a monocentricity form to a more polycentricity form enables a more balanced distribution of employment across metropolitan areas.
-As Arribas-Bel and Sanz-Gracia (2014: 982) state, ‘this “suburban downtown” phenomenon can be defined as the process by which employment leaves the CBD and recentralises in an orderly, and compact fashion, in new poles or nodes that constitute a polycentric structure’.
+Third, edge cities have become promoters of polycentric city regions with more balanced development.
+This transition in metropolitan structure from a monocentric form to a more polycentric one enables a more balanced distribution of employment across metropolitan areas.
+As Arribas-Bel and Sanz-Gracia (2014: 982) state, ‘this “suburban downtown” phenomenon can be defined as the process by which employment leaves the CBD and recentralizes in an orderly, and compact fashion, in new poles or nodes that constitute a polycentric structure’.
 Some researchers have also observed that the emergence of edge cities indicate a shift in the balance of economic forces within polycentric urban regions (Phelps and Ozawa, 2003; Phelps, 2004).
-In Europe, Bontje (2004) observes that there are numerous examples of European metropolitan regions where the de-concentration of employment has led to new sub-centres emerging, with densities sometimes comparable to the core city.
-Prompted by these newly formed sub-centres, new polycentric structures have been formed, and these European metropolitan regions are moving towards more sustainable and balanced development, with a series of new job concentrations close to suburban and rural living environments.
+In Europe, Bontje (2004) observes, there are numerous examples of metropolitan regions where the deconcentration of employment has led to new subcentres emerging with densities sometimes comparable to those of the core city.
+Prompted by these newly formed subcentres, new polycentric structures have been formed, and these European metropolitan regions are moving towards more sustainable and balanced development with a series of new job concentrations close to suburban and rural living environments.

-Within both the US and European developmental contexts, edge cities are often characterised as being organically formed sub-centres during a process of suburbanisation, with various urban functions coalescing at the nodes of major transportation networks.
+Within both US and European developmental contexts, edge cities are often characterized as being subcentres organically formed during a process of suburbanization, with various urban functions coalescing at the nodes of major transportation networks.
 They have become nodal points within polycentric city regions promoting balanced development.
-By contrast, the planning of edge urban areas in China has been actively pursued as part of an integrated approach in promoting polycentric spatial structures.
-Here the state, through its land ownership can direct influence the making of those new centres.
-To explore this new mode of polycentric practice, an analytical framework for exploring Chinese edge urban areas has been constructed, which is elaborated in the next section.
+By contrast, the planning of edge urban areas in China has been actively pursued as part of an integrated approach to promoting polycentric spatial structures.
+Here the state, through its ownership of the land, can directly influence the making of those new centres.
+To explore this new mode of polycentric practice, we have constructed an analytical framework for exploring Chinese edge urban areas that is elaborated in the next section.

-Analytical framework for exploring edge urban areas under the polycentric development practices in China
+<H1>Analytical framework for exploring edge urban areas under the polycentric development practices in China</H1>